NimratGrewal/odin-recipes/README.md

 With this mini-project, I will have demonstrated how to use HTML efficiently and how to navigate websites using absolute and relative links and images in my working directory.

+This is project based off of The Odin Project.